 STRANGER THAN FICTION

 We have seen a few examples of meta-fiction applied to film literary-based works like Providence (1977), The Neverending Story (1984) and sequels, I, Madman (1989), The Baby of Macon (1993), The Dark Half (1993), In the Mouth of Madness (1995), Written By (2009), Ruby Sparks (2012) and Goosebumps (2015).
 The most celebrated meta-fictionist on film was Britains Dennis Potter in tv works like Double Dare (1976), The Singing Detective (1986) and Blackeyes (1989), all of which blur the line between reality and fiction in ingeniously dazzling ways.
 A modern equivalent of Potter is rapidly becoming Charlie Kaufman in works like Adaptation (2002) and Synecdoche, New York (2008).
 Probably the first film to tap into meta-fictional themes was the French Je Tu Il (1981), which has similarities to Stranger Than Fiction, where the central character gradually became aware that he is inside a book.
 There has also been the translation of the meta-fiction idea to the medium of film something that this author has named meta-film.
 This notion began with Woody Allens The Purple Rose of Cairo (1985), which had the hero of a 1930s film step out of the screen into the real world, although the earlier The French Lieutenants Woman (1981) used meta-film in non-fantastic ways.
 Similar ideas appear in films like The Icicle Thief (1989), Last Action Hero (1993), Wes Cravens New Nightmare (1994), Rubber (2010) and Camera Shy (2012), while works like Delirious (1991) and Pleasantville (1998) apply meta-fiction to the medium of television.
+The effervescent Zoom (2015) covers film, literature and comic-books with characters from each medium influencing the other.

 The work that Stranger Than Fiction resembles the most is Dennis Potters Karaoke (1996), wherein an author discovers that the characters in his work have real-life counterparts, although there Potter eventually opted for a mundane resolution.
 There is also a great deal of similarity between Stranger Than Fiction and The Truman Show (1998), a quasi-meta-fictional piece wherein the central character makes the discovery that his entire life has been staged as a giant reality tv show.
 (The similarities between the two go beyond that both films star actors that have become known for their comedy roles (Jim Carrey and Will Ferrell) who used the film as a vehicle to demonstrate their capacity to be serious actors as well).
 Although perhaps more than any of these, Stranger Than Fiction comes closest to the Dutch film Waiter (2006), which was released almost around the same time, wherein a waiter experiences dissatisfaction to his writer over being a fictional character.